 Your major represents about one quarter of your degree requirements.
 With the help of your academic advisor, you may be able to combine several areas of interest with additional majors, minors, or certificates.

-Students frequently pair the Italian major with majors in fields as diverse as History, Art History, Linguistics or other languages, English, International Studies, and Psychology.
+Students frequently pair the Italian major with majors in fields as diverse as History, Art History, Linguistics, French, English, International Studies, and Psychology.
 Combinations with any major can be possible.
 Contact your academic advisor to help you plan.

 - Enhance your major